NG-ZORRO/ng-zorro-antd/components/tooltip/doc/index.en-US.md

 ## Exclude body element's scroll event need to refresh the position of CDK

-In the usage of tooltip (including popconfirm、popover), body element's scroll event will update the position of tooltip.
-It will never update the position of tooltip if the scroll event happens in a custom element.
-You can add `cdkScrollable` directive to achieve the goal.
+In using the tooltip (including popconfirm、popover), the body element's scroll event will update the position of the tooltip.
+It will never update the tooltip's position if the scroll event happens in a custom element.
+You can add the `cdkScrollable` directive to achieve the goal.
 Take notice that you need to import relative package `import {ScrollingModule} from '@angular/cdk/scrolling';`, for more information you can visit [scrolling/api](https://material.angular.io/cdk/scrolling/api).

 ## Note